-Ting ditches old billing model and adopts postpaid systemAlex Wagner - Deputy Managing Editor, News Desk
+Ting ditches old billing model and adopts postpaid systemAlex Wagner - Editorial Director of News and Content

 When Ting originally launched in early 2012, the Sprint MVNO's big draw was its customizable rate plans that let a customer select how many minutes, messages and megabytes that they'd want each month.
 The customer would then go through their cycle like normal, and he or she would be credited for any unused voice, text and data or would be bumped up to the next plan tier if he or she went over the allotted amount.